khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 - tabs
 ---

-Accordion are used to regroup a set of specialized content and deliver it upon request.
+Accordion are used to regroup a set of specialized content and deliver it on users demand.
 Accordions gives users more granular control over the interface and help them comprehend larger content into smaller digestible parts.

 ## Usage

 Accordions are displayed vertically stacked.
-They always contain a title, an expanded and a collapsed state, an icon indicating expansion, and a clearly identifiable sub-content.
+They always contain a header, an icon reflecting its current state (collapsed or expanded), and a clearly identifiable body.

 ### Dos and Dont's